LDSSA/ds-prep-course/README.md

 If you plan on using the terminal and not _GitHub_ desktop it might be a good idea to [set up ssh keys](https://help.github.com/articles/connecting-to-github-with-ssh/) for _GitHub_.

-### Install packages for each SLU

-HOW TO INSTALL REQUIREMENTS.TXT USING PIP

 ### Setup your Workspace Repository